Belssie/KidTracker/README.md

 ## Technologies
-The project is created on Android Studio with Java and the used database is noSQL Firebase RealTime Databas with the following options:
+The project is created on Android Studio with Java and the used database is noSQL Firebase RealTime Database with the following options:
 - Firebase Storage - to store uploaded photos;
 - Firebase Authentication - for account authentication and password retrieval.